samirosman/squircleart.github.io/_posts/2017-02-11-the-essense-of-animation-nodes-the-system.md

 They happen due to an error in the code of the nodes itself, it probably happens when you try to do something with the node that the developers didn't consider, but AN is smart and avoids almost all of those complications.

 AN will display a red border, stop executing and tells you to report this bug to the developers.
-For instance, if you have a syntax error in an expression node while *Debug Mode* is disabled, this will be considiered as a fatal error:
+For instance, if you have a syntax error in an expression node while *Debug Mode* is disabled, this will be considered as a fatal error:

 ![Fatal Errors](/images/the-essence-of-animation-nodes-the-system/fatal-error.png)